michagodfrey/promptopia/README.md

 This is a Next.js project.
 It was built following [this tutorial](https://www.youtube.com/watch?v=wm5gMKuwSYk) by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery)

 I completed the following features without tutorial guidance:

 - Search by prompt content
+- Search by username
+- Search by tag
 - Filter by tag
-    - Search by tag

-Features to implement:
-    search
-        search by user
+I completed these features with help from Next.js documentation and AI:

-    view other profiles
+- View other profiles
-        url: profile/id/profile-name

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This [Next.js](https://nextjs.org/) project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started